 In other good news, our 6 orphan home directors recently started some new small business opportunities.
 5 months ago, they built a small home on the land of our previous piggery — our native team receives $50 dollars per month by renting the home to a local family.
 It may not seem like much, but when considering that the average Myanmar citizen earns about the equivalent of $118 per month, you can see that $50 is a significant amount of money locally.

-In addition, all of the orphan home directors have home gardening projects to supplement the diets of the orphans with fresh organic vegetables, such as chilies, okra, pumpkin (pumpkin leaves are a favorite in many local dishes), and mustard greens — they are looking forward to a bountiful harvest in November or December.
+In addition, our orphan home directors have been tending to a gardening project on our main campus to supplement the diets of the orphans with fresh organic vegetables, such as chilies, okra, pumpkin (pumpkin leaves are a favorite in many local dishes), and mustard greens which are harvested daily.
 Along with providing the children with quality nutrition support, the garden projects will also save the directors money they would have spent on the vegetables in the market.
 Now they are seeking to generate some profits from piggery projects.
 With your support, all 6 orphan home directors need to raise $500 each to build their backyard piggeries and purchase a mother pig and 3-5 piglets.
 The pigs will be sold in the market once they reach maturity, thus providing additional funds for our Myanmar programs.